-We have entered into employment agreements with each of our NEOs other than Mr. Ainsworth, which have been amended from time to time and are included as Exhibits to our 2017 Form 10-K. The agreements, with the exception of Mr. Krivoruchka, expire on December 31st of each year and are subject to automatic extensions for successive one-year periods unless the Company or the NEO gives written notice within the 90 day period prior to December 31st of each year of an intention to terminate employment on the last day of the then-current employment period.
-Mr. Krivoruchka's term of employment expires on December 31, 2019.
+We have entered into employment agreements with each of our NEOs, which have been amended from time to time and are included as exhibits to our 2019 Form 10-K. The agreements, with the exception of Mr. Krivoruchka, expire on December 31st of each year and are subject to automatic extensions for successive one-year periods unless the Company or the NEO gives written notice within the 90-day period prior to December 31st of each year of an intention to terminate employment on the last day of the then-current employment period.
+Mr. Krivoruchka's term of employment expires on December 31, 2020.
+The discussion below does not apply to Mr. Olsson or Mr. Ainsworth, who were not employees of the Company as of December 31, 2019.